LasseL0/Gamblit-automatic-join-chatrain/README.md

 This project is a basic automation script that continuously searches for specific buttons on your screen (provided as images) and clicks them automatically.
 It’s designed for Windows and uses Python with the PyAutoGUI library.

+WORKS ON GAMBLIT.NET AND GROWDICE.NET
+if you wanna farm both site chatrains u have to use split screen (windows by side windows)

 ---

 ## Features

-* Detects two images (`join.png` and `join2.png`) on screen. (you can download 2 images that are already tested or take your own SS and name it join, join2...)
+* Detects images (`join.png` and `join2.png`) on screen. (you can download images that are already tested or take your own SS and name it join, join2...)
 * Clicks each button when found.
 * Runs continuously in a loop until manually stopped.
 * Adjustable detection confidence.